 Griff’s first research seems consistent with this idea.
-His great-grandfather, Daniel Price, was a goods train driver for the London and North Western Railway.
+His great grandfather, Daniel Price, was a goods train driver for the London and North Western Railway.
 Living in a company cottage in Garston, he would have been upper working-class, well paid and respectable.
 Perhaps Daniel and his wife Sarah died while travelling together, taking advantage of the lower fares enjoyed by railway staff.

 Having begun his search by declaring he’s not “enormously into family history”, Griff is suddenly enthused by the chance to play detective.
 But before looking for more clues about Daniel and Sarah’s lives, Griff learns more about his maternal grandfather’s family.
-His great-great-grandmother, Elizabeth Evans, worked at Merthyr Tydfil’s Cyfarthfa Ironworks, once the biggest in the world, as a “tip girl” – someone who disposed of cinders and slag waste.
+His 2x great grandmother, Elizabeth Evans, worked at Merthyr Tydfil’s Cyfarthfa Ironworks, once the biggest in the world, as a “tip girl” – someone who disposed of cinders and slag waste.

 Elizabeth’s was a hard life, but not as tough as that of her father and Griff’s namesake, miner Griffith Evans.
 Sadly, he died young in a pit explosion – just one of many who perished in the Victorian era’s “industrial carnage”.

-Back on the trail of Daniel and Sarah, Griff has ordered four death certificates that may refer to his forebears.
+Back on the trail of Daniel and Sarah, Griff has ordered four death records that may refer to his forebears.
 Curiously, two reveal suicides.
 Another contains a terrible revelation: Daniel’s death was apparently the result of manslaughter.

 In Llanelli, where the death occurred, Griff finds out more.
 Daniel was killed by one John Thomas in a street brawl, cracking his head on the kerb after being repeatedly punched.
 Sarah was with him at the time of the fight.
 Feeling, he says, like a combination of Sherlock Holmes and the Caped Crusader, Griff visits the court where Thomas stood trial to discovers more.
 Daniel’s post mortem revealed him as a hard drinker.
 Worse is to follow: the jury took just seven minutes to find Thomas not guilty.

 A tale of a family on the slide is unfolding.
 A July 1897 newspaper article shows Sarah applying for relief.
-Such was the horror of workhouses during this period that only the destitute and desperate would do this.
+Such was the horror of the workhouse during this period that only the destitute and desperate would do this.
 And what of Sarah’s children?
 William and Louisa had two siblings, Jane and Thomas.
 They were sent to industrial schools – harsh institutions designed to turn around disruptive kids.
 “We’re coming to the human cost now,” says Griff.
 “All the children are dispersed, sent away.”

-Still angry on his ancestors’ behalf, Griff is forced to consider another possibility by educational historian Dr Russell Grig – what if his great-grandmother was “a waster”?
+Still angry on his ancestors’ behalf, Griff is forced to consider another possibility by educational historian Dr Russell Grig – what if his great grandmother was “a waster”?
 It would certainly explain why his grandmother didn’t talk much about her past.
 Yet for all that he uncovered, a “murky secret”, Griff has no regrets about tracing his past.
 Back home in Suffolk at the end of an “extraordinary journey”, he concludes: “This whole experience was totally engrossing.”